 The City currently has two types of deferred inflows of resources: (1) The City reports unavailable revenues only in the governmental funds Balance Sheet; they are deferred and recognized as inflows of resources (i.e., property tax revenues) in the period the amounts become available.
-(2) The City also reports deferred pension credits in its Statements of Net Position in connection with its participation in the South Carolina Retirement System and South Carolina Police Officers Retirement System (the "Plans").
+(2) The City also reports deferred pension credits in its Statements of Net Position in connection with its participation in the Plans.
 These deferred pension credits are amortized in a systematic and rational method and recognized as a reduction of pension expense in future periods in accordance with GAAP.